Dockbit/docs/source/integrations/chef.html.md

 The Chef provider allows you to execute any `knife` commands as part of your pipeline.

+You'll need to supply a [knife.rb](https://docs.chef.io/config_rb_knife.html) configuration file in your repository under `.chef/knife.rb`.
+We provide an example in the [Chef examples repo](https://github.com/DockbitExamples/chef/blob/master/.chef/knife.rb).

-Configuring the Chef provider requires a Chef admin client private key as mentioned in the [official documentation](https://docs.chef.io/knife_configure.html) for Knife.
+Configuring the Chef provider also requires a Chef admin client private key as mentioned in the [official documentation](https://docs.chef.io/knife_configure.html) for Knife.
 The private key is stored on disk at `$HOME/.chef/client.pem`.

 Once you have the private key, fill it in the Dockbit Stage configuration: